Branching random tessellations with interaction: A thermodynamic view: Preliminaries

 \subsection{Division kernels}

-Consider a random element $\bT$ of $\BB\TT_W$ for a window $W\in\PP_\cup$.
-The process $(\bT_s)_{0\le s\le1}$ is then automatically Markovian because its `past' is part of the `present'.
-In this paper we will focus on the `nice' case in which the evolution of this Markov process is described by a rate kernel that specifies the jump times and transitions of $(\bT_s)_{0\le s\le1}$.
-Since the only transitions are single-cell divisions by bicoloured hyperplanes, this means that the rate kernels take the following form. \begin{definition} \rm A \emph{division kernel} is a measure kernel $\Phi$ from the set to $\HH$ such that each $\Phi(s, \bT_s, c,\,\cdot\,)$ is a finite measure supported on $\lan c\ran\subset\HH$.
-If $\Phi$ is only defined for arguments in $\oBT_W\times\CC_W$, $\Phi$ is called a \emph{division kernel for the window $W\in\PP_\cup$}. \end{definition}
+Consider a random element $\bT$ of $\BB\TT_W$ for a window $W\in\PP _\cup$.
+The process $(\bT_s)_{0\le s\le1}$ is then automatically Markovian because its ``past'' is part of the ``present''.
+In this paper, we will focus on the ``nice'' case in which the evolution of this Markov process is described by a rate kernel that specifies the jump times and transitions of $(\bT_s)_{0\le s\le1}$.
+Since the only transitions are single-cell divisions by bi-coloured hyperplanes, this means that the rate kernels take the following form.